devpersi/pewpmt/README.md

 # Persi's Easy Wordpress Post Migration Tool

 PEWPMT is a free and open source lightweight python console app or python script designed to simplify the migration of WordPress posts from an old website to a new one.
-It leverages the WordPress REST API to download posts and, when configured, to upload these posts to another WordPress site.
+It leverages the WordPress REST API to download posts and to upload these posts to another WordPress site.

 ## Overview